Magento 2 Installation Guide: Composer, GitHub, and ZIP Methods

 export PATH=$PATH:/var/www/html/magento2/bin

-Step 3.
-Get the package
+3. Get the Package

 To get the Magento metapackage, do the following: